 These are the tools and materials that I use at home.
 I’ve tried and tested this equipment and can recommend them without question.
 Good equipment doesn’t have to cost a lot of money.
 Many indoor gardening tools and materials can be purchased very cheaply.
 I do have a few more expensive tools which make life a lot easier, but these are entirely optional.

 A good watering can is essential for watering indoor plants.
 I like one with a precise spout so the water goes exactly where I want it, and not all over the floor or furniture.
 I tend to take a lot of my smaller houseplants to the sink to water them, as this reduced mess, but the larger plants need the water to come to them.
-I’ve found the MyLifeUNIT watering can to be one of the best watering cans for indoor plants.
+I’ve found this watering can to be really easy to use and ideal for watering my indoor plants.
 It’s a good size without being excessively heavy when full.
 It’s also inexpensive which helps.

 Picking the right fertilizer for your houseplants can make a huge difference to the health of your plants.
 However, it can quickly get confusing with all of the different preparations and strengths of fertilizer available.